google-research/pegasus/README.md

 Pretraining (on C4 or any other corpus) requires a customly built tensorflow that includes ops for on-the-fly parsing that processes raw text document into model inputs and targets ids.
 Please refer to pegasus/ops/pretrain_parsing_ops.cc and pegasus/data/parsers.py for details.

+# Acknowledgements
+Contains parts of code and design for training and evaluation of summarization models originally by Ben Goodrich <bgoodrich@google.com>.